ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ### Other built-in types

-Other than lists, we have tuples, which are fixed length collections of elements of any type:
+We have seen basic data types like `int`, and our first compound data type, the list.
+There are two more ways compound data types of interest.
+First we have tuples, which are fixed length collections of elements of any type:

 ```ocamltop
 let t = (1, "one", '1')
 ```

 Notice how the type is written.
-Record are like tuples, but they have named elements:
+Records are like tuples, but they have named
+elements:

 ```ocamltop
 type person =